 When I was first introduced to English crumpets a few years ago, I said: ‘Wait, I know these.
 We make them in Slovakia too.’
 But unlike our dolki, my English friends served their crumpets with butter, sugar and lemon juice.

-I ate these little pancakes on a few more occasions and under different names, but none of them tasted the same as the soft, fluffy ‘dolki’ I knew from my Mum.
-Perhaps it’s because we make them – well, you guessed it – from yeast-based dough that is given plenty of time to rise and then fully develop during the cooking.
+I ate these little pancakes on a few more occasions and under different names, but none of them tasted the same as the soft, fluffy dolki I knew from my mum.
+Perhaps it’s because we make them from yeast-based dough which is given plenty of time to rise before and during the cooking.

 Dolki or Slovak Crumpets

 - 350 g plain wheat flour (I mixed plain wheat with wholemeal in 2:1 ratio)

 - 21 g fresh yeast

 - yoghurt, orange pieces and almonds to garnish